 Welcome!
 You'll use this site to apply for competitive grants, teacher mini-grants, and scholarships.

-Applying for a Scholarship?
-The scholarship deadline is February 1, 2019.
+- The General Scholarship Application for both Muskegon and Mason County students is now open, with a deadline of February 1, 2021.
 Click here for "Scholarship Application Detailed Instructions."

 If you have any questions, please contact: